“Without continual growth and progress, such words as improvement, achievement, and success have no meaning.” –Benjamin Franklin

 Require Continuous Focus on Business Development for Your Project Personnel and Others in Your Organization

 You can transform your organization’s business development culture into one that is ongoing and proactive instead of wandering in circles.
-Everyone, even your finance, and human resources personnel should get business development training, specifically for federal government capture and proposals.
+Everyone, even your finance, and human resources personnel should get business development training, specifically for federal Government capture and proposals.
 Federal business development is a profession and it won’t happen by accident or default.
 You have to give people the skills to be able to contribute meaningfully to your company’s growth.

-Continuously investing in training for your government business development personnel, and even your project personnel and other company staff is essential to winning government contracts.
+Continuously investing in training for your Government business development personnel, and even your project personnel and other company staff is essential to winning Government contracts.

 Many companies don’t invest in training and consequently must settle for low win rates.